agrawal-prakhar/art-descriptions-ai/README.md

 3. **Custom Prompts**: Tailor prompts to your specific collection or audience
 4. **Review Outputs**: Always review generated descriptions for accuracy
 5. **Backup Results**: Keep backups of your generated descriptions
+6. **Evaluation**: Use the built-in evaluation tools to assess AI performance

 ## Troubleshooting